1backend/1backend/docs-source/docs/intro.md

   - intro
 ---

-# Welcome to OpenOrch
+# Welcome to 1Backend

-OpenOrch transforms your servers into a powerful development environment.
+1Backend transforms your servers into a powerful development environment.
 It can run AI models, containers, and microservices.

-Whether you're deploying AI or building microservices, OpenOrch is your one-stop shop for creating and managing applications, all while keeping full control over your infrastructure and data.
+Whether you're deploying AI or building microservices, 1Backend is your one-stop shop for creating and managing applications, all while keeping full control over your infrastructure and data.

 ## Running the server